 Once the budget is finalised, you will need to take a look at your top choice of finishes and will likely need to replace them with more affordable substitutions.
 This too takes time!

 Has your builder quoted you?
 The quote will be inaccurate since they will have had no guidance for what needs to be done in terms of the bathroom layout, wall elevation and specifications of the finishes.

 If you would like the refurbishment to run smoothly and your builder to acquire all the materials in time, you will have needed to make your choices, decided on your final budget and ordered all of your materials before they come to the site.

 If you are decisive and good at making up your mind, then a good interior designer will need two weeks to accomplish this project.
 But this still leaves very little time for you to think about the many questions that you will be asked.
-You will have very little time to think properly about your project.

 What happens then?

 Well, it’s likely you end up ordering what is available from the retailer that the builder brings to you.
 There’s nothing wrong with the finishes – I’m sure he knows a good shop, but the choice is limited in only one place.